BarbarianTarkus/oh-my-rich/README.md

 Details
 --
-⚠️ Only Tested on Debian(also only using APT for some installs)

 🚀🔧 A Bash script that automates the installation of essential command-line tools and enhances the shell experience with 🛠️💻
 * [Oh My Zsh](https://ohmyz.sh/) ,